Friday 5 July, 9.45-10.45am

 Helen represents the British Council at the Education Sector Forum chaired by the Home Office and is a member of the ProtectED Advisory Board.
 She also holds an SIA licence and recently completed a Mental Health First Aid course in the workplace.

-F4 Creating a culture of compliance across an institution: benefits & challenges using case studies
+F4 Creating a culture of compliance across an institution: benefits & challenges using case studies (repeat of C5)

 Category: Immigration compliance